 - I Just Shot Marvin in the Face: Given the "skill" Ben showed at the firing range, it's no surprise that when he pulls a gun on a suspect to try and help James interrogate him, he starts wildly waving it all around and ends up accidentally shooting said suspect in the shoulder.

 - I Know Mortal Kombat: Ben knows a lot about weapons, enough that he can identify different firearms just by hearing their reports, from his video game.
 Actually using them, however, is a different story.
-Until the shootout in the warehouse, where he does put skills from the game to good use assisting James, such as scavenging ammo and throwing back live grenades.
+Until the shootout in the warehouse, where he does put other, non-shooting skills from the game to good use assisting James, such as scavenging ammo and throwing back live grenades.

-- Impersonation Gambit: To save James from Omar's thugs, Ben decides to go in and masquerade as Omar himself since nobody until that moment has seen him before.
+- Impersonation Gambit: To save James from Omar's thugs, Ben decides to go in and masquerade as Omar himself since nobody before that moment has actually seen Omar before.
 That is, until the real Omar shows up.

 - Jaywalking Will Ruin Your Life: Ben predicts a student about to cut class will end up going through a series of events, ending with him living on the streets with no legs.